idiazroncero/huesos/src/docs/bloat.md

 **Use it if you really need alternatives**, i.e, buttons and links whose styling needs to difer from the default ones.

 Consider setting `$button-alternative-strategies` and/or `$link-alternative-strategies` to `false` if you only need one global button style... which might be **the most common case**.

+## Control your grid

+`$max-grid-cols` will generate lots of extra classes for handling every possible number of columns on every defined breakpoint.

+Check how many columns will you need and update this variable accordingly.